MacsDickinson/blog/Snow/_posts/2013-12-31-The-end-of-30-goals-for-2013.md

 ---------

 * **Enrol in a technical course** - I have started (but never got around to finishing) the [HTML5 Game Development][1] course with [Udacity][2].
 It is actually  fantastic course and I highly recommended it for anyone who wants to improve their vanilla javascript scills.
 * **Eat something I've never eaten before** - This will have been completed on numerous occasions.
-I officially crossed it off the list after eating a treat broughta collegue brought back from India.
+I officially crossed it off the list after eating a treat a colleague brought back from India.
 * **1 month without alcohol** - January was totally dry and it was great.
 This is something I am going to try to do more often.
 * **Attend a technical user group** - I went along to [Leeds Sharp][3] in January and have been going since.
-* **3 months withou XBox** - This felt more difficult than the dry month at the time but I've probably done another two months without it since.
+* **3 months without XBox** - This felt more difficult than the dry month at the time but I've probably done another two months without it since.
 * **Brew my own beer** - Brewed a bitter for April and have the kit now to make a pilsner and a stout.
 ![The brewing process][6]
 * **Write a portfolio website and blog** - This is it.
 I've actually removed the portfolio part whilst I polish of a number of my projects.
 It will be back soon.